vorad1/LibraryManagementSystem/README.md

 -Librarian

-- can view loan history of borrowers
+- can view loan history
 - can add borrower
 - can update personal information of borrower
 - can checkout an item